At any time during your prostate cancer experience - CancerChoices

 • Lower mortality among people with prostate cancer and diabetes treated with metformin (modest evidence)

-• Insufficient evidence of an effect on mortality, metastases, or disease progression among people with prostate cancer (not specific to diabetes) treated with metformin
+• No apparent effect on disease progression during abiraterone treatment among people with prostate cancer treated with metformin

 Cancer as a whole: